brooklynrail/brooklynrail-platform/content/events/2020/10/sanford-biggers-with-yasi-alipour.md

 ---
 title: Sanford Biggers with Yasi Alipour
-summary: Artist Sanford Biggers will being conversation with artist and Rail contributor Yasi Alipour.
+summary: Artist Sanford Biggers will be in conversation with artist and Rail contributor Yasi Alipour.
 We'll conclude with a poetry reading from Louis Bury.
 people: